 Based in Muscat, Oman, Mark Evans is an experienced desert and polar explorer and guide, writer, speaker and wilderness advocate.

 Mark’s entrepreneurial spirit has seen him play a leading role in raising more than 26 million GBP funding from corporate and government sectors in the past ten years for exploration and education.
-He is currently the Executive Director of Outward Bound Oman, the first and only Outward Bound school in an Arabic speaking country.
+He is currently the Executive Director of Outward Bound Oman, the first Outward Bound school to be established in an Arabic speaking country.